drand/website/docs/concepts/specification.md

 return new_coeffs
 ```

-**Qualified Nodes Selection**: We need to augment the normal selection rule from
+**Qualified nodes selection**: We need to augment the normal selection rule from
 the fresh DKG case with a new rule to exclude absent new nodes from group B.

 ```text